 Also, for marketers and editors, preview of the content is no longer handled in the CMS itself, but on each related API project.
 Without getting lost in technical discussions, other disadvantages include missing tree structure / hierarchy, URL handling, landing page building, and more you can read about at the Webagility blog.

 Headless CMS has experienced a growth in popularity the last few years, and as a reaction to this competition several traditional CMS vendors have added web-based content APIs.
-This has introduced the so-called decoupled CMS.
-A decoupled CMS arrives with a presentation layer (head), but using it is optional.
+This has introduced the so-called hybrid or decoupled CMS.
+A hybrid CMS arrives with a presentation layer (head), but using it is optional.
 This means that you can have a standard website, while at the same time control the presentational output in other platforms as well by your own choice.

 Still confused?
 Maybe this simplified flowchart can help you navigate the unfamiliar terrain: